decred/dcrdocs/docs/glossary.md

 #### Quorum

 The minimum level of participation required in order for a decision-making process to produce an actionable outcome.
 Changes to the consensus rules require at least 10% of votes to be for or against the change in order to be valid.
-Politeaia proposals require 20%.
+Politeia proposals require 20%.

 ## R